Skip to main content

 About Valles Occidentales

-Valles Occidentales Natural Park protects the westernmost valleys of the Aragonese Pyrenees, encompassing approximately 27,073 hectares of high mountain landscape in the Hecho, Anso, and Borau valleys that drain southward from the Franco-Spanish border.
-The park preserves some of the most intact Pyrenean mountain environments including glacial cirques, alpine lakes, dense forests of fir and beech, and the high-altitude grasslands that support a remarkable diversity of both flora and fauna.
-The traditional pastoral culture of these valleys, centered on seasonal transhumance, has shaped the landscape for centuries.
+Valles Occidentales Natural Park protects the westernmost valleys of the Aragonese Pyrenees, encompassing approximately 27,073 hectares of high mountain landscape across the Hecho, Ansó, Aísa, and Aragüés valleys that drain southward from the Franco-Spanish border.
+[1] The park preserves some of the most intact Pyrenean mountain environments including glacial cirques, alpine lakes, dense forests of fir and beech, and the high-altitude grasslands that support a remarkable diversity of both flora and fauna.
+The traditional pastoral culture of these valleys, centred on seasonal transhumance, has shaped the landscape for centuries.

 Wildlife Ecosystems

-The park provides habitat for brown bear (occasional individuals moving from the French side), Pyrenean chamois on the high crags, and diverse forest fauna including capercaillie, black woodpecker, and Tengmalm's owl.
+The park provides habitat for brown bear (occasional individuals moving through from the Pyrenean population), Pyrenean chamois on the high crags, and diverse forest fauna including capercaillie, black woodpecker, and Tengmalm's owl.
 Golden eagle and bearded vulture (lammergeier) patrol the mountain ridges.
 The mountain streams support Pyrenean brook salamander and brown trout.
+[1]

 Flora Ecosystems